Distracted Driving For Teens Takes Many Forms

 Following the survey, the teens involved in the study took an interactive drivers education class.
 In the course of that class they were educated on the impact that multitasking can have on how well activities are completed.
 Following that short course the teens showed a little improvement at identifying the risks that exist while trying to multitask and drive.

 Of course this information doesn’t only pertain to teen drivers.
 People of all ages can be distracted while driving when trying to multitask behind the wheel.
 When this behavior leads to a crash, it is possible that injuries could be incurred.
-The injured individuals might decide to file a personal injury lawsuit against the person whose negligent behavior cause the crash to occur in the first place.
+With the assistance of a personal injury lawyer in New Haven, the injured individuals might decide to file a personal injury lawsuit against the person whose negligent behavior cause the crash to occur in the first place.